Law Firm KPIs vs. Financial Metrics: Understanding the Real Levers of Performance

 3. Realization Rate

 This measures how much of your billed time is actually collected.
+Analyzing financial data related to realization rates can help identify areas for improving collections and overall profitability.
 Tracking aging invoices is crucial to ensure timely collections and maintain financial health.
 You might bill $100K, but if you’re only collecting $80K, that 20% shortfall is quietly eroding your profits.
 Aim for a collection turnover rate of less than 70 days from when the client is billed to maintain financial health.
 Law firms typically take weeks or months to receive full payment for their services.

 Formula: Collected fees ÷ Billed fees